TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 Running AceCAST
 ###############

-This page will demonstrate how to run AceCAST by walking you through an example with the :ref:`Easter500 benchmark <Easter500>` test case.
+This guide will demonstrate how to run AceCAST by walking you through an example with the :ref:`Easter500 benchmark <Easter500>` test case.

 Before attempting to run, make sure AceCAST and its dependencies have been installed correctly and